What is Live Well?

 In September 2024, we held a storytelling workshop with leaders from VCFSE organisations to share stories about how the community keeps people healthy and well in Tameside.

-We invited colleagues from Population Health to listen to powerful impact stories from Anthony Seddon Fund, Prime Active Communities, New Life Church, West African Development and how their work is changing the lives of local people.
+We invited colleagues from Population Health to listen to powerful impact stories from The Anthony Seddon Fund, Prime Active Communities, New Life Church, West African Development and how their work is changing the lives of local people.

 Through these stories, we heard the positive outcomes for local people as result of feeling supported, with the trust and relationships that are built over the long term.
 Here is what we heard:

 Stories have the power to connect and create change, and we want to capture and showcase many more of these stories.
-We will be using a range of different storytelling and methodologies to have the biggest impact.
-Through these stories we will continue to gather outcomes, which showcase the role the VCFSE sector plays as a key partner in prevention.
+We will be using a range of different storytelling techniques and methodologies to have the biggest impact.
+Through these stories we will continue to gather outcomes which showcase the role the VCFSE sector plays as a key partner in prevention.

 - What was going on for this person?